-Jamie joined KDC at the early age of one and a half years old; using a walker and not being able to walk without assistance.
-His mother, Tracy, describes Jamie as a child who often struggled to make friends and express his feelings with others.
+Jamie joined KDC at one and a half years old, as a toddler who used a walker so that he could take steps with assistance.
+His mother, Tracy, describes Jamie as a child who often struggled to make friends and express his feelings to others.

-Tracy has felt happy about her decision to enroll Jamie at KDC from the very beginning.
-Jamie started in KDC’s Early Intervention Program, and then transitioned to KDC’s Special Education School at the age of three, where he was until last year.
+Tracy has valued KDC from the very beginning.
+Jamie started in KDC’s Early Intervention Program and transitioned to KDC’s Special Education School at the age of three.